procf/colloids-setup/System-Setup/00-Hardware.md

 ## Operating System

-HOOMD-blue currently requires MacOS or Linux.
+HOOMD-blue currently requires macOS or Linux.
 MacOS is recommended because it is what current group members use, and what you can get the most help troubleshooting.
-That said, if you are familiar with Linux and prefer it over MacOS you can definitely choose to use a Linux machine.
+That said, if you are familiar with Linux and prefer it over macOS you can definitely choose to use a Linux machine.
 <br>
 <br>
 ## Laptop vs. Desktop